-Active listening is a communication technique that involves paying close attention to the other person's verbal and non-verbal cues, including his or her words, tone of voice, body language, and overall message, to gain a better understanding of his or her perspective.
-Simultaneously, the person who performs the technique of active listening employs his or her own words and body language to signal that she or he has genuine interest in comprehending the speaker's message.
-This technique was given a name by Carl Rogers, one of the greatest psychologists of the 20th century.
+Expressing that we have genuine interest in understanding the speaker's message, using our own verbal and nonverbal cues.

+This technique was given a name by Carl Rogers, one of the greatest psychologists of the 20th century15.
 Using this type of listening, the listener's main goal is to try to understand the speaker's point of view.
 The listener can also try to imagine himself/herself in the other person's shoes.

-But how is active listening different than... listening?
+But how is Active Listening different than... listening?
 It all comes down to the term "active".
 Passive listening, like when the listener nods along without asking questions or sharing thoughts, is like a one-way street.
 It might leave the speaker wondering if his or her message was really understood.
-On the other hand, active listening is a game-changer.
+On the other hand, Active Listening is a gamechanger.
 It's when the listener not only hears the words of the speaker but also responds in ways that show he/she truly grasps what's going on in the speaker's world.
 As Rogers and his co-author Richard Evans Farson put it in 1957, when listening actively, the listener "does not passively absorb the words which are spoken to him.
 Instead, an active listener actively tries to grasp the facts and the feelings in what she/he hears, and she/he tries, by her/his listening, to help the speaker work out her/his own problems".